-When we last left Gloria Estefan, she was getting her Spanish fly on (again), with the aromatic classique 90 Millas (2007).
-Comfortable in her slight laurel resting, she had spent 27 years in the glow of success, Estefan had the least to prove in any quarter.
-In the type of biting environ popular music operates in currently, artists yearning for Estefan's longstanding career would be left wanting.
-Fickle barely describes state of mind present in our culture today.
+When we last left Gloria Estefan she was getting her Spanish fly on (again) with 90 Millas (2007).
+After 27 years in the glow of success, Estefan had the least to prove.
 So when news began to circulate of Estefan prepping a new album, one geared toward four-on-the-floor hijinks, it raised eyebrows.
+No one could argue with Estefan's dance floor clout, but she hadn't made an active recording based in dance since 1998's gloria!
+Following that iconic album wouldn't be an easy feat.

-Mirroring the aforesaid gloria! in motif and tone, Miss Little Havana positions itself to revisit and restructure Estefan's dance music foundation.
-Where gloria! was overflowing and sumptuous, Havana stays tight, lean, and urgent during its playing time.
-Pharrell has an instinctual and shrewd knowledge of that "in the pocket" moment of a song.
-That pairs well with Estefan's keen knowledge of traditional Latin instrumentation.
-Unlike his chrome clattering works previously, Pharrell allowed Estefan to substitute her musical flora along his lines.
-Estefan's traditionalism, sitting next to Pharrell's modern flairs translate to Havana being the veritable "lightning in the bottle" proceeding.
+Pharrell's instinctual knowledge of that "in the pocket" moment of a song paired well with Estefan's keen Latin instrumentation.
+Unlike his chrome clattering works prior, Pharrell allowed Estefan to substitute her musical flora along his productions.
+Estefan's traditionalism tied to Pharrell's modernity translated to Havana being the veritable "lightning in the bottle" proceeding.

-"Wepa," the lead single and current reigning U.S. dance chart hit as of this review, is a hyperactive distillation of Estefan's past spice and sting ethos.
+The title track, a lyrical ode to the perilous journey of youth, is smart.
+Smart in that it employs elements of retro likability in its smidgen of Shannon's "Let the Music Play" cowbell and a "breakin' beat" right out of '84.
+The various tints and shades of the music alternate between vintage disco relaxation ("I Can't Believe") and current cool ("Heat").
+"Wepa," the lead single and current reigning U.S. dance chart hit as of this review, is a hyperactive distillation of Estefan's spice and sting ethos.
 Almost too heady at its breakneck B.P.M. pace, the listener will determine their own affinity to the cut.
+"Say Ay" a sticky, Spanglish lip smacker and the "it melts in your mouth, not in your hand" smoothness of "Right Away" are fantastic.

+One is hard pressed not to cheer Estefan on for the effortlessness in which she delivers the goods as the record plays.
 Stumbles are few.
-Her usually endearing and immediate ballad material falls prey to lack of lyrical presence on "Time is Ticking."
+Her usually endearing ballad falls prey to lack of lyrical presence on "Time is Ticking."
 The "Wepa" remix with Pitbull is redundant, as the song is so high energy on its own it requires no further reworking.
+A cover of "Let's Get Loud," made famous by fellow Blend favorite Jennifer Lopez, is lackluster.
+It was written by Estefan and longtime collaborator Pablos Flores, a possible outtake from the gloria! era.
+Estefan gave it to Lopez who made it a staple for herself.
+Regardless, the song is flat no matter who sings it.

-"Wepa" music video
+"Wepa"

 8 comments: